-The migration has copied across all of your FlexiTime Payroll employees (both active and finished), including their employment details such as Work Patterns, Leave balances, Default Pay and Pay History.
+The migration has copied across all of your active FlexiTime Payroll employees, including their employment details such as Work Patterns, Leave balances, Default Pay and Pay History.

 If no normal hours were set for the employee, the conversion was calculated using the average Hours per Week from their last 8 weeks of pays.

 Please ensure that the hours, days, and weeks that have been converted for your employees are as expected.

 Holiday Pay - Employee Holiday Pay balances have been transferred over as they were in FlexiTime Payroll.
 If the employee had the Holiday Pay pay code in their Default Pay in FlexiTime Payroll they've been set up on Holiday Pay As You Go in PayHero.

 If you have employees on parental leave you'll need to make some adjustments in PayHero to reflect that.
 First, under the Leave area add a Parental Leave request for the parental leave period.